What Does Freelance Mean?

 What Does It Mean to Be a Freelance Worker?

 Freelance workers contract with other businesses and individuals to perform services.
-The relationship between a freelancer and a client is contractual, and the client doesn't have any of the responsibilities that an employer would have toward an employee.
-This means that the client isn't responsible for payroll taxes or providing benefits, such as worker's compensation in case of an accident, or unemployment compensation if the company goes out of business.
+The relationship between a freelancer and a client is contractual, and the client does not have any of the responsibilities that an employer would have toward an employee.
+This means that the client is not responsible for payroll taxes or providing benefits, such as worker's compensation in case of an accident, or unemployment compensation if the company goes out of business.

 Instead, freelance workers set their own fees, hours and terms, though usually these are negotiable between freelancer and client.
 While freelancers don't have the protections that employees have, they do have a lot of control over their day-to-day work life.
 This can be particularly important for parents who have small children or kids with special needs.
 In two-parent families, freelance work allow a stay-at-home parent to contribute to the family income while still engaging in homemaking and child care duties.